marius-ogrean/devices/README.md

 Containerization information

 - To create the image and run the container run in the root folder this command: docker compose up

+Documentation

+- You can access the swagger documentation at: http://localhost:8080/swagger-ui/index.html